dominikh/go-mode.el/README.md

 Gopls is a supported backend for [lsp-mode](https://github.com/emacs-lsp/lsp-mode).
 It will be used automatically by lsp-mode if `gopls` is found in your PATH.
-You can install gopls via: `go get golang.org/x/tools/gopls@latest`.
+You can install gopls via: `go install golang.org/x/tools/gopls@latest`.
 To enable lsp-mode for go buffers:

     (add-hook 'go-mode-hook 'lsp-deferred)